dianamindroc/smlm/Readme.md

 #### Containerized application

+Prerequisites: [Singularity](https://sylabs.io/guides/3.0/user-guide/quick_start.html) installed on the host machine.

-The simulator is containerized in a Singularity container and can be obtained by pulling the image from Singularity Hub:
+The simulator is containerized in a Singularity container and can be obtained by building the container from the definition file provided in `/container/simulator.def` with the command

+`singularity build simulator_container.sif simulator.def`

+or downloading it from Singularity Hub

-`singularity pull --arch amd64 library://dianamindroc/smlm_simulator/simulator_container:latest`
+`singularity pull library://dianamindroc/smlm_simulator/simulation_container`

-Prerequisite is installing singularity on the local machine.
+The container expects a folder `model` in the working directory which contains the ground truth model to simulate samples from.
+Accepted formats are .wimp and .txt.
-To use the container, run the singularity run command together with the configuration .yaml file (see `/scripts/config.yaml) `that specifies the desired model:
+Afterwards, to run a simulation from the container, run the command

-`singularity run simulator_container.sif config.yaml`
+`singularity run simulator_container.sif 10 dstorm` , where 10 is the number of desired simulated samples and dstorm is the microscopy technique (options: dstorm or palm).

+If another folder is to be used for models, the container can be run in interactive mode:

+`singularity shell simulator_container.sif`

+Edit the config file accordingly and run `python3 /smlm/scripts/run_simulation.py --config new_config.yaml` with default 15 samples and dstorm technique or `smlm/scripts/run_simulation.py --config new_config.yaml -s number_of_samples -t technique`